GrainCorp storage and logistics general manager Nigel Lotz said harvest receivals had hit 12 million tonnes, nationally.

 Moolert farmer Simon Coutts said he had 2000 hectares under canola, oats, barley and wheat.

-“It was all very good, apart from a few tiny little wet spots, it probably would be a record, with canola at two to three tonnes a hectare, wheat between five and six and a half, barley and oats, at six to seven tonnes,” Mr Coutts said.
+“It was all very good, it probably would be a record, with canola at two to three tonnes a hectare, wheat between five and six and a half, barley and oats, at six to seven tonnes,” Mr Coutts said.

 Culgoa’s Reid Mather said he had a good year, from grain and pluses on his 2000ha property.